 The U.S. imports about 100 million pounds, or about one-third of the honey consumed domestically, from China, a country known to use banned carcinogens.
 Because of this, many experts are advising consumers to buy only organic honey or seek out beekeepers and buy their local honey.

-This Memorial Day holiday weekend consider planting pesticide free native and blue flowering plants in your yard or on your balcony.
+This year, consider planting pesticide free native and blue flowering plants in your yard or on your balcony.
 Those concerned about bees and climate change can also help scientists in the U.S. National Phenology Network by volunteering to help monitor plant and animal species across the United States.

 All bee species need our helping hand because we cannot survive without them.